 To get you started, here's an example shortcode that will create a product table that is suitable for most WooCommerce affiliate reviews websites:

-- This table will list products from a category called ‘clothes’ with their image, name, full description, overall star rating, and affiliate link buttons.
-Replace ‘clothes’ with the slug of the category you want to list in the table.
+- This table will list products from a category with the slug 'womens-clothes'.
+It includes column for image, name, full description, overall star rating, and affiliate link buttons.
+Replace 'clothes' with the slug of the category you want to list in the table.

 - The description may be the full review that you have written, or your description of the product.
 If you prefer, you can reduce the description length to show an excerpt, and customers can click through to the read the rest on the single product page.
 Or if you don't want customers to be able to access the single product page, add